A PRO SE DIVORCE WITH CHILDREN -- EASY, FAST AND AFFORDABLE

 In calculating child support, courts sometime use what is called the income shares model, wherein child support is calculated by estimating the amount of support that would have been available to the child(ren) if the family had remained intact, or the percentage of income model, wherein support is a percentage of the income of the parent obligated to pay the child support.
 The courts expect to see a child support calculation worksheet completed, even if the amount agreed to is different.
 The support worksheet and guidelines are also available with 3StepDivorceTM.

-Now that you have a good grasp of the important issues you and your spouse must agree upon to file your own uncontested divorce with children, you can consider saving money and time by actually doing your divorce online with 3StepDivorce™.
+Now that you have a good grasp of the important issues you and your spouse must agree upon to file your own uncontested divorce with kids, you can consider saving money and time by actually doing your divorce online with 3StepDivorce™.
 3StepDivorceTM is an affordable option to easily prepare all your required divorce papers and Marital Settlement Agreement for filing your own uncontested divorce in your state and county.
 The system will address the required child related issues and walk you through the process of filing with the clerk at the courthouse.
 The only requirement is you and your spouse agree on all the issues and are both willing to sign the documents.
 If this is the case, go ahead and get started today!